-- 1) Bansal, R.K., Engineering Mechanics, Laxmi Publications, New Delhi, 2007. - 2) Bhavikatti, S.S. and Rajasekarappa, K.G., Engineering Mechanics, New Agent International (P) Ltd, New Delhi, 1999. - 3) Sadhu Sing, Engineering Mechanics, Oxford & IBH Publishing Co., New Delhi, 2000. - 4) Irving H. Shames, Engineering Mechanics, Prentice Hall of India Ltd., New Delhi, 2006. - 5) Hibbeller, R.C. and Ashok Gupta, Engineering Mechanics: Statics and Dynamics, Edition, Pearson Education, Chennai, 2010. - 6) Natesan, S.C., Engineering Mechanics (Statics and Dynamics), First Edition, Umesh Publications, New Delhi, 2002.
+- 1. Bansal.R.K, Engineering Mechanics, Laxmi Publications, New Delhi, 2007. - 2 Bhavikatti.S.S. and Rajasekarappa K.G., Engineering Mechanics, New Agent International (P) Ltd, New Delhi, 1999. - 3.
+Sadhu Sing, Engineering Mechanics, Oxford & IBH Publishing Co., New Delhi, 2000. - 4.
+Irving H. Shames, Engineering Mechanics, Prentice Hall of India Ltd., New Delhi, 2006. - 5.
+Hibbeller, R.C and Ashok Gupta, Engineering Mechanics: Statics and Dynamics, Edition, Pearson Education, Chennai, 2010. - 6.
+Natesan S.C, Engineering Mechanics (Statics and Dynamics), First Edition, Umesh Publications, New Delhi, 2002.

-- 1) Explain the forces and its related laws of mechanics in static and dynamic conditions. - 2) Analyse the forces and its motions on particles, rigid bodies and structures. - 3) Solve the moment of inertia of any sections and masses for the structural members.
+- 1. Understand the forces and its related laws of mechanics in static and dynamic conditions - 2.
+Analyze the forces and its motions on particles, rigid bodies and structures. - 3.
+Solve the moment inertia of any sections and masses for the structural members. - 4.
+Able to solve problems in dynamic conditions. - 5.
+Understand the significance of friction.